TheLostTree/DNTK/README.md

-config,json is regenerated on first launch
+config.json is regenerated on first launch